How Safe Is Your School's Reopening Plan? Here's What To Look For

 For younger kids especially, schools should structure in times when students can "take off their masks and have a breather," says Hewlett.
 These mask breaks would preferably be outdoors, he says.

-Under debate: Face shields Some educators like the idea of a clear, plastic face shield as a stand alone face covering for younger children.
+Under debate: Face shields Some educators like the idea of a clear, plastic face shield as a stand-alone face covering for younger children.
 They're more comfortable, make it harder to touch the face and easier to see expressions.
 But there's no strong evidence that face shields reduce infection rates, says Miller.
 And the CDC does not recommend them as a substitute for face masks.

 Face shields or goggles could be used in addition to masks, especially for teachers as a way to protect their eyes.
 In a virtual town hall with the American Federation of Teachers, Dr. Anthony Fauci was asked what teachers should wear in class.
 "The minimum would be the mask, eye shield if you can have it and possibly gloves," he replied.

-4) In Class: Social Distancing And Cohorts
+4) In Class: Social distancing and cohorts

 Look for: 6 feet between desks, small class sizes and cohorts